pixelit-project/PixelIt.Docs/src/api.md

 ---

-The following special characters are supported as of v0.3.7:
+The following special characters are supported:
-`€ ← ↑ → ↓ ★ 📁 ♥ ↧ 🚗 😀`
+`€ ← ↑ → ↓ ★ ♥ ↧ 🚗 😀 📁 📄`
 ![](/special_characters.png)

 ```json